 The Austrian Grand Prix that’s one of that iconic motorsport races in Europe that made it a return to Formula One in 2014.
 That first Austrian Grand Prix start time was in 1963.
 However, it has not been a regular feature in a racing calendar, as there were extended spells in these 1960s and 1990s when that event was not held.
-After last taking part in 2003, this Austrian Grand Prix location made its return in 2019.
+After last taking part in 2003, this Austrian Grand Prix location made its return in 2020.
 Where is the Austrian Grand Prix held?
-It’s held at a Red Bull Ring, which was a destination of that event during its last stint around that turn of that century.
+It’s held and a Red Bull Ring, which was a destination of that event during its last stint around that turn of that century.

 The Red Bull Ring has been that location of an event for a large part of its history.
 Initially, it was used as that Österreichring from 1970 to 1987.
 A track was later renamed as that A1-Ring to host this event is from 1997 to 2003.
 After several reconstruction works, this track returned this Formula One schedule as that Red Bull Ring in 2011.
 After initially hosting these DTM and F2 races, this return of that pinnacle of motorsport happened in 2014.